In the previous article, we’ve discussed what link juice is.

 What is “rel=noopener”?

-The “rel=noopener” attribute is used within HTML anchor (“<a>”) tags to enhance security when opening links in a new browser tab or window.
+The rel=”noopener” attribute is an HTML attribute used within anchor tags to improve security when opening a link in a new tab or new window.

 Specifically, it prevents the newly opened page from being able to access or manipulate the originating page’s “window” object via JavaScript.